The Searchers: Contemporaneous reviews

-Although the film was set in the flat Llano Estacado of Texas, it was filmed in Monument Valley.
+Although the film was set in the flat Llano Estacado of Texas, it was filmed in Monument Valley in Utah.

 Upon the film's release, Bosley Crowther of The New York Times called it a "ripsnorting Western" (in spite of the "excessive language in its ads"); he credits Ford's "familiar corps of actors, writers, etc., [who help] to give the gusto to this film.
 From Frank S. Nugent, whose screenplay from the novel of Alan LeMay is a pungent thing, right on through the cast and technicians, it is the honest achievement of a well-knit team."
 Crowther noted "two faults of minor moment":